 So, I committed to roaming the streets, offering free hugs to anyone who would like one, aiming for 37 hugs to 37 strangers on my 37th birthday.
 At the time, NYC was quintessentially “New York,” aka as far from touchy-feely California as I could get.
 My Manhattan friends’ offered dire warnings for my safety.
 “It’s dangerous to get so up close and intimate with strangers in New York!”
 Continue reading “37 Hugs for 37 Strangers, 1989”

 The statement in 1s and 0s repeated on the image is the actual binary code for “I AM.”
-In computer programming, the 1s and 0s represent a binary choice at each step of execution: on or off, yes or no. This appears at first glance to make the universe founded on black and white thinking, but in reality, the infinite combinations of 1s and 0s is what creates extraordinary diversity.
+In computer programming, the 1s and 0s represent a binary choice at each step of execution: on or off, yes or no. This appears at first glance to ground the universe in black and white thinking, but in reality, the infinite combinations of 1s and 0s is what creates extraordinary diversity.
 This diversity is well documented in nature and is becoming ever more appreciated in humanity as well.
 Continue reading “I AM: Resting in the Redwoods”

 An Interactive Installation